What the Seeki Score measures (and why your listing is a B+)

 What's the easiest way to get an A+?

-What's the difference between the Seeki Score and the Seeki Location Score?
+What is the difference between the listing grade and the location score?

 Can I see the breakdown of my own score?

-The seller dashboard shows the score next to each listing, and the live preview in the listing wizard shows the gauge update as you fill in the form.
-The top hint underneath the gauge tells you which single change would move the score the most.
-Usually "add photos" or "expand your description" early on, then smaller tweaks once you are past B+.
+Yes.
+The seller dashboard shows the badge next to each of your listings, and the listing wizard shows a live gauge that updates as you fill in the form, with a 0-100 number behind the letter.
+The hint underneath names the single change that would move it most, usually "add photos" or "expand your description" early on, then smaller tweaks once you are past B+.
+On the public listing page, the score panel opens into a full breakdown of both signals.

 Do imported listings score the same way?

 Yes.
-Listings imported from agency feeds run through the same formula as listings created in the wizard.
-They tend to score lower at the start because feed data is structured but often thin on description and photos.
-That is a known gap, and we work with importing agencies to widen the field set over time.
+Listings arriving from an agency feed run through exactly the same scoring code as listings built in the wizard.
+They tend to start lower because feed data is structured but often thin on description and photos, and an agency that sends more fields and more images gets a better grade for it, on the same terms as everyone else.

-The score is shown alongside every property on Seeki.
-Sort by it on any area page to find the best-presented listings in a region.
-For background on how the marketplace works, the natural-language search explainer walks through how Seeki turns a sentence into a structured search across European markets.
+Both signals are shown alongside every property on Seeki.eu.
+Sort by location score on any area page to find the best-connected neighbourhoods in a region, then read the strongest-graded listings inside them.
+For background on how the marketplace works, the natural-language search explainer walks through how Seeki.eu turns a sentence into a structured search across European markets.